After someone has died, their death must be legally registered

 If the death occurred somewhere else and there are no relatives available to do the registration, the registrar would normally accept one of the following people to register.

-There is no charge for registering a death or to use the Tell Us Once service.
+There is no charge for registering a death.

 The registrar will give you a form (a green form) authorising the burial or cremation (unless this has already been issued by the coroner).
 They will also give you a form, which you can use to notify the Department for Work and Pensions if you have chosen not to use our free service to inform them on your behalf.